 By Train

-Comfortable long-distance trains connect Tehran and Isfahan daily.
-The trip takes between 6 and 8 hours depending on the train and offers a relaxed view of the Iranian landscape.
+Comfortable long-distance trains connect Tehran with Isfahan daily.
+The journey takes between 6 and 8 hours depending on the train type and offers a relaxed glimpse of the Iranian landscape.

-Modern long-distance buses run regularly between Tehran and Isfahan.
-They are an affordable and comfortable alternative, and the journey takes about 5 to 7 hours.
+Modern intercity buses run regularly between Tehran and Isfahan.
+They are an affordable and comfortable alternative, with the trip taking about 5 to 7 hours.

 By Car

-The drive from Tehran takes about 5 to 6 hours on well-maintained highways.
+The drive from Tehran takes about 5 to 6 hours on well-developed highways.
 This option offers maximum flexibility and makes it possible to enjoy Iran's varied desert landscape.

 Accommodations